cozy/cozy-guidelines/README.md

 * file names should be in snake\_case
 * variables name must not be abbreviated
 * class names should be CamelCase, starting with uppercase
+* two blank lines between functions
-* no blank line at the end of files.
+* one blank line at the end of files.

 ## CSS / Stylus